Dr. Sherif Emil

-That change in career path would lead him to specializing in pediatric surgical medicine in the United States and Canada and eventually would bring him to Mercy Ships.
-After accepting a position on the Canadian Mercy Ships board in September 2014, Dr. Sherif began preparations to visit the ship as a volunteer surgeon.
-Recently those plans came to fruition and he was able to experience the joy of serving in the operating theatre aboard the Africa Mercy.
+That change in career path would lead him to specialize in pediatric surgical medicine in the United States and Canada and eventually would bring him to Mercy Ships.
+After accepting a position on the Canadian Mercy Ships Board in September 2014, Dr. Sherif began preparations to visit the hospital ship as a volunteer surgeon.
+Recently, those plans came to fruition and he was able to experience the joy of serving in the operating theatre aboard the Africa Mercy.

 “I’ve operated in many places in Africa, including university hospitals and the resources there are nowhere near what this ship has to offer in terms in medical care,” he says.

-Dr. Sherif was most impacted most by a case involving a five month old baby, named Paulinah, who had the largest teratoma he had ever seen.
+Dr. Sherif was impacted most by a case involving a five-month-old baby, named Paulinah, who had the largest teratoma he had ever seen.
 Despite the number of obstacles that stood in the way of the baby’s survival, Dr. Sherif was impressed how Paulinah had chosen to live.
 In addition, Dr. Sherif was amazed by the care she received.

-Paulinah’s case was the highlight of Dr. Sherif visit but he was also touched by the care he saw after the baby’s surgery.
+Paulinah’s case was the highlight of Dr. Sherif’s visit, but he was also touched by the post operative care he saw after the baby’s surgery.

 “This is a difficult patient to take care of (because) you have huge incisions that need to heal.
 (You have) to keep the area clean and to keep the wound from getting infected takes a lot of work.
 This baby recovered without infection.
 It was a testament to the incredible amount of care and compassion the nurses showed this patient and every patient.”

-Aboard the ship, patients have access to state-of-the-art equipment, experienced surgeons and excellent nursing care, both pre- and post-surgery.
+Aboard the hospital ship, patients have access to state-of-the-art equipment, experienced surgeons and excellent nursing care, both pre- and post-surgery.
 A lot of preparation goes into selecting patients.
-Even before he leaves for a mission (having served three times) Sherif is involved in reviewing cases, looking at photos and planning his surgical tactics.
+Even before he leaves for a mission (having served three times), Sherif is involved in reviewing cases, looking at photos and planning his surgical tactics.
 This provides him with familiarity for his patients, even before he meets them.
-Once on board, he will do about 4-5 operations a day.
+Once on board, he will do about four to five operations a day.

 “The ship has a very responsible way of going about things.
 They target things they have prepared for and that they know can be done safely with the resources that are available.
 They will not engage in surgical adventures.
 That is one thing I really appreciate, in Canada, if a child came in with an incarcerated hernia and there was fear of bowel loss, they would go into surgery quite quickly.
 But patients in Africa can die of a strangulated hernia.
 It’s considered a lethal condition because often they won’t get treatment in time and their bowel will die and it will kill them.”